 Interview with Ida Clark

-This summer Ida was in her homeland Sweden and she have visited me in Hammarby IF training ground in Stockholm.
+This summer Ida Clark was in her homeland Sweden and she have visited me in Hammarby IF training ground in Stockholm.
 We have spent couple of hours talk shopping about uses of Critical Power model.
-I decided to interview her so everyone can learn as well.
-All I can say is enjoy the insights!
+I decided to interview her, so everyone can learn about it as well.
+All I can say is – enjoy the insights!

 Mladen: Thanks for your time to do this interview.
-Let’s begin with some information about you – who you are, what you do, how you end up here and what are your future plans?
+Let’s begin with some information about you – who you are, what do you do, how you ended up here and what are your future plans?

-Ida: My name is Ida Clark, I am originally from Vallentuna, Sweden where I grew up.
+Ida: My name is Ida Clark, I am originally from Vallentuna, Sweden, where I grew up.
 At the age of 17, I went to Canada for one year to play ice hockey at a hockey school in Alberta.
-After that year came back to Sweden to finish high school.
-Out of high school I got recruited by Minnesota State University’s (MSU) ice hockey team.
+After that year, I came back to Sweden to finish high school.
+Out of high school, I got recruited by Minnesota State University’s (MSU) ice hockey team.
 I came here when I was 20.
-I played 4 years for MSU and received my bachelor in Physical Education non-teaching.
-During my last year as an undergraduate Dr. Robert Pettitt was my professor and advisor.
-During that time he had just started to read about the 3-min all-out tests and was very intrigued about it.
-When I took exercise physiology as an undergraduate I fast realized I wanted to work within the field.
-I bothered Dr. Pettitt every day with questions and he saw how pensioned I was about the topic.
+I played 4 years for the MSU and received my bachelor degree in Physical Education non-teaching.
+During my last year as an undergraduate, Dr. Robert Pettitt was my professor and advisor.
+During that time, he had just started to read about the 3-min all-out tests and was very intrigued about it.
+When I took exercise physiology as an undergraduate, I fast realized I wanted to work within the field.
+I bothered Dr. Pettitt every day with questions and he saw how passioned I was about the topic.
 He offered me to come back after finishing my bachelor and pursue my masters in Exercise Physiology, at the same time work with him on developing a 3-min all-out test for running, I never hesitated to accept.

 During this summer (2014) I went to Exeter University, UK and visited Dr. Andrew Jones and Dr. Annie Vanhatalo’s Lab.
 I met with them and we discussed my future to go and get my Phd at Exeter University, Fall 2014.